Do The Colors In Your Photos Really Stink?

 This blog, while the place where most folks interact with my images, is also a place for me to occasionally experiment with a range of techniques, processes and styles.
 All of those have the potential to change the appearance of the image.

-I can see that, rather than a stylistic change, my images have simply become more saturated overtime in accordance with changes in the products and processes I've employed to make images and by being influenced, a little bit at a time, by the zillions of images I've seen over the years.
+I think it's true to say that my own images have become more saturated overtime in accordance with changes in the products and processes I've employed and by being influenced, a little bit at a time, by the zillions of images I've seen over the years.
 And why should it be any different for you.
 We are all consumers, after all.

 My advice is to get on board, make and share images in a way that makes you happy.
 You and your images might be better suited to bold, vibrant colors or, alternatively, you might go the other way towards desaturated imagery.
 Of course the beauty of black and white is never too far away, and there's always the option to go completely crazy and embrace film-based photography.